KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 We assume that the document template and datasets are correctly set in terms of parameter definition.
 In particular, they should have   been correctly referenced with their URL.

-To add a new parameter, you can start editing the tab in the lower part of the document detail panel, see :numref:`assocwithanalydriv`.
+To add a new parameter, you can start editing the tab in the lower part of the document detail panel, see the next figure.

 Choose a human readable name for the title.
 Then click on the lookup icon |image72| to choose the driver you wish to associate to the   document.
 This will open the driver lookup window, where you can select the driver by clicking on the green icon |image73|.
 You can   also inspect or delete a driver from here.